vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 In The Netherlands, there are two main data providers for expected rain, Buienalarm and Buienradar.\
 I created for now some example conditions based on the Buienalarm data.\
-Someday, I'll create the same conditions also for Buienradar (and both combined) if there is interest for.
+Someday, I'll create the same conditions also for Buienradar (and both combined) if there is interest.

 First, you need to get the expected rain data as a sensor in Home Assistant.
 Install the [Neerslag App integration](/homeassistant/homeassistant_dashboard_weather_nl#neerslag-app)